Prateek90/DataIncubatorProject/README.md

 ### Memory Usage and Processing:

 Since we have limited resources there is a tradeoff of memory and processing power, as the number of user and reviews per video increases the process starts to consume more memory and processing power.
-We have employed the process of recurison and as the number of reviews per video  increases recursion starts to consume more memory and processing power, but this won't be a problemif number of reviews are taken in a nominal range.
+We have employed the process of recurison and as the number of reviews per video  increases recursion starts to consume more memory and processing power, but this won't be a problem if number of reviews are taken in a nominal range.

+## Warning :
+As we have limited processing power and timeout of application on heroku is 30 sec,if very high value of users/number of videos is given, the process will work perfectly on local but on heroku timeout occurs as process takes more than 30 sec